Mental Health Facilities in North Dakota

 Sanford Health Behavioral Health Services - Fargo, ND

-Sanford Health Behavioral Health Services is a mental health treatment center in Fargo, North Dakota, located at 1720 South University Drive, part of the 58102 zip code.
+Sanford Health Behavioral Health Services is a mental health treatment center in Fargo, ND, located at 1720 South University Drive, 58102 zip code area.
 Sanford Health Behavioral Health Services provides hospital inpatient treatment.
-Sanford Health Behavioral Health Services also offers trauma therapy, activity therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Sanford Health Behavioral Health Services supports people with trauma, people with serious mental illness and people with PTSD.
-Sanford Health Behavioral Health Services also provides case management, suicide prevention services and diet and exercise counseling.
+Sanford Health Behavioral Health Services offers trauma therapy, electroconvulsive therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Sanford Health Behavioral Health Services also supports people with serious mental illness, patients with eating disorders and people with trauma.
+Additional services at Sanford Health Behavioral Health Services consist of case management, suicide prevention services and diet and exercise counseling.

 Pride Manchester House - Bismarck, ND

-Pride Manchester House is a mental health center in Bismarck, North Dakota, located at 2600 Manchester Street, 58504 zip code.
+Pride Manchester House is one of mental health facilities in Bismarck, North Dakota, located at 2600 Manchester Street, 58504 zip code.
 Pride Manchester House provides residential treatment.
-Pride Manchester House offers cognitive behavioral therapy, behavior modification and group therapy to children / adolescents.
-Pride Manchester House also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-More services available at Pride Manchester House include family psychoeducation, education services and suicide prevention services.
+Pride Manchester House provides behavior modification, individual psychotherapy and integrated dual diagnosis disorder treatment to children / adolescents.
+Pride Manchester House also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Additional services provided at Pride Manchester House include case management, suicide prevention services and family psychoeducation.

 Northeast Human Service Center - Grand Forks, ND

-Northeast Human Service Center is a mental health facility in Grand Forks, ND, located at 151 South 4th Street, Suite 401, in the 58201 zip code.
-Northeast Human Service Center provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Northeast Human Service Center provides individual psychotherapy, psychotropic medication and group therapy to children / adolescents, seniors 65 or older and young adults.
-Northeast Human Service Center also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
-Some other services available at Northeast Human Service Center include intensive case management, integrated primary care services and psychosocial rehabilitation services.
+Northeast Human Service Center is a mental health treatment clinic in Grand Forks, North Dakota, located at 151 South 4th Street, Suite 401, in the 58201 zip code.
+Northeast Human Service Center provides outpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Northeast Human Service Center provides integrated dual diagnosis disorder treatment, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and young adults.
+Northeast Human Service Center also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
+Additional services provided by Northeast Human Service Center consist of illness management and recovery, case management and supported employment.

 Dakota Boys And Girls Ranch Center For Hope And Healing - Fargo, ND

-Dakota Boys And Girls Ranch Center For Hope And Healing is a mental health clinic in Fargo, ND, located at 7151 15th Street South, in the 58104 zip code.
-Dakota Boys And Girls Ranch Center For Hope And Healing provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Dakota Boys And Girls Ranch Center For Hope And Healing offers group therapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents.
-Dakota Boys And Girls Ranch Center For Hope And Healing also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-More services at Dakota Boys And Girls Ranch Center For Hope And Healing include intensive case management, chronic disease/illness management and diet and exercise counseling.
+Dakota Boys And Girls Ranch Center For Hope And Healing is a mental health facility in Fargo, ND, located at 7151 15th Street South, in the 58104 zip code.
+Dakota Boys And Girls Ranch Center For Hope And Healing provides residential treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Dakota Boys And Girls Ranch Center For Hope And Healing provides group therapy, couples/family therapy and cognitive behavioral therapy to children / adolescents.
+Dakota Boys And Girls Ranch Center For Hope And Healing also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with trauma.
+Some other services available at Dakota Boys And Girls Ranch Center For Hope And Healing include psychosocial rehabilitation services, chronic disease/illness management and suicide prevention services.

 Trinity Health Child And Adolescent Partial Hospital - Minot, ND